How Do I Know if I Have Been Charged With a Crime? (Easy Trick)

 When charges have been filed but an arrest was never made, it does not necessarily mean the charge will automatically go away.
 Sometimes charges are filed and a criminal summons is issued instead of an arrest warrant.

-Other times, states place time limits on how much time can lapse between when the charges are filed and the prosecution presents the case to the court.
+Other times, states place time limits on the duration between filing charges and presenting the case to the court for prosecution.

 Federal Statutes of Limitation for Federal Charges